-Minoru was born in Shizuoka, Japan, and was one of the direct students of judo founder Jigoro Kano, aikido founder Morihei Ueshiba and Shotokan Karate founder Gichin Funakoshi.
+Minoru was born in Shizuoka, Japan, and was a direct student of judo founder Jigoro Kano, aikido founder Morihei Ueshiba and Shotokan Karate founder Gichin Funakoshi.

 Minoru Mochizuki believed that the martial arts were distorted by focusing on separate disciplines and transformation them into sports.

-So, he gathered major techniques of the Japanese martial tradition into a single clear structure.
+He gathered major techniques of Japanese martial tradition into a single clear structure.
 He led the development of his system from his home in Shizuoka, Japan, where his dojo, the Yoseikan, was often visited by martial arts practitioners from all over the world.

 His art is practiced in about 30 countries around the world, and the organization continues to grow and expand to more countries each year.